ikoevska/docs/docs/ui/professional-ui-components/migration.md

 ---
 title: Migrating
 page_title: Migrating | Progress NativeScript UI Documentation
-description: Each component from NativeScript UI now has its own package available for all NativeScript developers on NPMJS.
+description: Each component from NativeScript UI now has its own package available for all NativeScript developers on npm.
 slug: nativescript-ui-migration
 tags: migration, nativescript-pro-ui, nativescript, free, plugin
 position: 100
 publish: true
 ---

-# Overview
+# NativeScript UI Migration Overview

-Some time ago we [announced](https://www.nativescript.org/blog/nativescript-ui-whats-next) that each component from NativeScript UI was soon to be used as a standalone plugin.
-Now that the change is a fact, the [nativescript-pro-ui](https://www.npmjs.com/package/nativescript-pro-ui), [nativescript-telerik-ui](https://www.npmjs.com/package/nativescript-telerik-ui) and [nativescript-telerik-ui-pro](https://www.npmjs.com/package/nativescript-telerik-ui-pro) plugins are being deprecated in favor of the new plugins that contain only one component each.
-This article will guide you through the process of migrating your existing applications to the new plugins.
+Some time ago we [announced](https://www.nativescript.org/blog/nativescript-ui-whats-next) that each NativeScript UI component was soon to become as a standalone plugin.
+Now this change is a fact.

+The [nativescript-pro-ui](https://www.npmjs.com/package/nativescript-pro-ui), [nativescript-telerik-ui](https://www.npmjs.com/package/nativescript-telerik-ui), and [nativescript-telerik-ui-pro](https://www.npmjs.com/package/nativescript-telerik-ui-pro) plugins are now deprecated.
+Read below to learn how to modify your existing applications to use the new standalone plugins.

-# Migration Steps
+# Steps

-If you have an existing NativeScript application using one of the depecated plugins: `nativescript-pro-ui`, `nativescript-telerik-ui` or `nativescript-telerik-ui-pro` you can follow these steps to migrate:
+The following steps apply to all of the depecated plugins: `nativescript-pro-ui`, `nativescript-telerik-ui`, and `nativescript-telerik-ui-pro`:

-1. Remove the old plugin by using the plugin remove command.
-For example if you have been using `nativescript-pro-ui`, execute the following command:
+1. Remove the old plugin by using the `plugin remove <plugin-name>` command.<br/>For example, to remove `nativescript-pro-ui`, run the following command:
-        ```
+        ```Shell
         tns plugin remove nativescript-pro-ui
         ```

-2. Add the new plugins for each component that your application is using.
-For example, if you are using all components, execute the following commands:
+2. Add the new plugins for each component that your application is using.<br/>For example, if you are using all components, run the following commands:
-        ```
+        ```Shell
         tns plugin add nativescript-ui-chart
         tns plugin add nativescript-ui-calendar
         tns plugin add nativescript-ui-autocomplete